 The area of interest for the land management monitoring and research consists of specific study areas that have been managed by the Program.
 These areas will generally be delineated prior to the management activity.
-The area of interest for the water management monitoring and research consists of the Cooperative Agreement study area.
+The area of interest for the water management monitoring and research consists of the Program study area.

 II.B.
-Design
+Sampling Design

 The management-level monitoring and research is designed to provide information for making adaptive management decisions related to the impact of land and water management actions on the vegetation community.
 Ideally, there will be vegetation sampling both before and after the management action is implemented.
-In addition, sampling managed and control areas will facilitate the analysis of vegetation data for determining the influence of management actions will require vegetation sampling.
+In addition, sampling both managed and control areas will facilitate the analysis of vegetation data for determining the influence of management on the vegetation community.
+It is not expected that every area receiving management actions will require vegetation sampling.

-II.B.
-1. Land Management Monitoring and Research
+II.B.1.
+Land Management Monitoring and Research